-Note 4 on the dispensations from Rule 9 may be relevant in appropriate circumstances.
+Note 4 of the Notes on Dispensations from Rule 9 may be relevant in appropriate circumstances.

 37.2 LIMITATION ON SUBSEQUENT ACQUISITIONS

 Subsequent to the redemption or purchase by a company of its own voting shares, all persons will be subject, in acquiring further interests in shares in the company, to the provisions of Rule 9.1.